 Talk To An Experienced Attorney Who Can Protect Your Rights

-To discuss your criminal law matter with an experienced criminal defense lawyer, contact our law offices online or by telephone at our Elgin office at 224-276-6641, our McHenry office at 815-889-2364, our Rockford office at 779-203-9049 or our Palatine office at 847-452-5124.
+To discuss your criminal law matter with an experienced criminal defense lawyer, contact our law offices online or by telephone at our Elgin, Palatine and McHenry offices at 847-780-2688.
 We are skilled at handling even the toughest violations.
 We represent individuals accused of probation violations in Cook, Kane and McHenry counties and throughout Northern Illinois.